Springfield, Ohio: Economy

 Springfield has a notably weakened economy due to many factors, but a key cause for degradation of the economy in Springfield has been the decline in manufacturing jobs.
 Between 1999 and 2014, Springfield saw the median income decrease by 27 percent, compared to just 8 percent across the country.
 In the 1990s, Springfield lost 22,000 blue collar jobs, which were the backbone of the city economy.
 Today, Springfield largely relies on healthcare, manufacturing, transportation, leisure, education, financial institutions, and retail for employment.

 Government

 The current mayor of Springfield is Rob Rue, who was sworn in January 2024.
 He succeeded Warren Copeland, who had been mayor of the city since 1998.

 The City of Springfield operates as a council-manager form of government, with an elected City Commission operating with an appointed City Manager.
 The Springfield City Commission is composed of the mayor and four city commissioners, all serving four-year terms.
 Commissioners must be residents of the city both one year prior and during their terms.
-As of 2024, the commissioners are David Estrop, Krystal Brown, Bridget Houston and Tracy Tackett.
+As of 2026, the commissioners are Chris Wallace, Andy Rigsbee, Larry Ricketts and vice-mayor Tracy Tackett.